tardate/LittleArduinoProjects/README.md

-# 398 Little Electronics and Arduino Projects
+# 399 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CapacitiveTouchOrgan](./playground/CapacitiveTouchOrgan) - a simple chromatic scale organ, controlled with a Freescale/NXP MPR121 Proximity Capacitive Touch Sensor and an Arduino.
+> Latest addition:sparkles: [AT89C2051/LedChaser](./8051/AT89C2051/LedChaser) - run an LED chaser with an AT89C2051 using interrupts for timing; C source compiled with SDCC on MacOSX.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),